-Ankle arthroscopy is usually performed as a day case procedure (you can go home on the same day).
-If you have ankle fusion surgery you may need to stay in hospital overnight.
+This surgery is usually performed as a day case procedure (you can go home on the same day).
+However, if you have a fusion procedure you may need to stay in hospital overnight.

 You will need someone to drive you home after your surgery, and someone must stay with you overnight.